JCTKhuu/UK-Income-Tax-Calculator/README.md

 Usage

-At current this project is working on the backend, as such it is a command line only project.
+At current this project is working on the backend and only supports financial years (beginning) 2021-2023, as such it is a command line only project.
 In future this will be updated to include a user interface.

 Roadmap